ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 ```

 ### it.tests
 As the name suggests, this is an OSGi bundle which contains unit tests, and it is not deployed in the production.
-This is not important for our application, and we will remove this module altogether.
+This is not important for this developer series, therefore, we will remove this entirely from our project structure.

 ### it.launcher
 It helps us to trigger the remote JUnit in **it.tests**.
-This is also not important to our application, and we will remove this module also.
+This is also not important to our developer series, and we will remove this module also.

 ### ui.frontend
 This is an optional thing.
-In modern AEM applications, we have a dedicated front-end build mechanism using Webpack.
+In modern AEM applications, we have a dedicated front-end build mechanism using **Webpack**.
 We can leverage modern web development frameworks like React, Angular, Vue etc for creating our websites' layouts and deploy them on AEM.

 You must remember that when we were creating project, we chose ```frontendModule = react```.
 Thus, if you inspect the ```~/ui.frontend/src```, you will see React based components.
 Similarly, we can use ```frontendModule = angular``` for Angular based project structure.